-While the Explainer organizes your group in the plaza—the open area on the north side of Pier 15, in front of the main entrance—the lead teacher from your group should check in at the Guest Services podium, also located in the plaza, to confirm the number of students and adults in your group.
+While the Explainer organizes your group in the plaza—the open area on the north side of Pier 15, in front of the main entrance—the lead teacher from your group should check in at the Guest Services podium, located in the admission corridor, to confirm the number of students and adults in your group.
 Guest Services will also receive any final payments or issue a chargeback, if appropriate.

 The Explainer will not stay with you throughout your visit.
 However, Explainers are available around the museum to answer your questions, discuss exhibits, and lead demonstrations.

 If you would like your group to receive an orientation in a language other than English or have other requests, please tell the Explainer when you check in.
 We will do our best to accommodate you.

 Please note that we are unable to store student lunches.
 Students or chaperones should have a way to carry the lunches during the field trip.

 Please enjoy eating lunch outdoors only.
 The lunch area is over the water.
 Please remind your students to take care of their trash so it doesn't blow into the Bay, and to keep their food away from the birds.
 If the weather is inclement, an Explainer will help your group find a good place to eat.